Mr Nicholas Ray MA ARIBA

 I was first appointed to an Assistant Lectureship in 1974, and from then my teaching was primarily focused on design.
 By the time I retired as Reader, I had published numerous journal articles and two books.

 My publications to date have concentrated on studies of 20th century architects (Alvar Aalto, 2005 and Rafael Moneo, 2015, both with Yale University Press), and more theoretical work (Architecture and its Ethical Dilemmas, 2005 and Philosophy of Architecture, 2014).

 I am currently an Honorary Visiting Professor in Architectural Theory at the University of Liverpool.

 Monographs published by Yale University Press on Alvar Aalto (2005) and Rafael Moneo (2015).

-Architecture and its Ethical Dilemmas (Routledge 2005), and Philosophy of Architecture with Christian Illies (Cambridge Architectural Press 2014) are more theoretical.
+Architecture and its Ethical Dilemmas (Routledge 2005), and Philosophy of Architecture with Christian Illies (Cambridge Architectural Press 2014); and Chinese parallel translation, University of Liverpool Press 2019) are more theoretical.

 I have also published numerous articles and reviews in professional journals.